Hamidalavi/examid-gaming-journey/README.md

 9. Since the **Nacon Revolution 5 Pro** has a magnetic joysticks, I tried to set the dead zone to zero for precise aiming and tracking in shooter style games.
 In other style games I use the default settings
 10. Cover the controller with middle, ring and pinky fingers (the controller rests on the fingers and top of metacarpal ); then use the middle knuckle of index finger for pressing R1/L1 buttons, and top knuckle of index finger for pressing R2/L2 buttons
 11. When using ten fingers, I kept my index and middle fingers up to prevent clicking the triggers, but I prefer to using eight fingers
-12. Depending on the direction of aiming, movement and using back paddles of the controller, I use 360° of the thumb knuckle (behind nail) and thumb muscle for controlling the joysticks
+12. Depending on the direction of aiming, movement and using back paddles of the controller, I use 360° of the thumb knuckle (behind nail) and thumb muscle for controlling the joysticks.
+Remember that **Hold the controller on your fingers to give your thumb muscle enough space to move easily.
+As a result, your action will be faster and more accurate**

+> [!WARNING]
+**Don't put all your fingers' knuckle behind the controller to click the back buttons of the controller comfortably.
+This will limit the thumb muscle's range of motion and significantly reduce your accuracy**

 > [!IMPORTANT]
 **These directions may change slightly as you pay attention to the game; so I don't recommend to overthink about these sticks and directions; just play and have fun with your controller**